CTXz/STM8-Project-Template/README.md

 To add libraries to your project, first add the library files to the [`lib`](lib) folder.
 Within the makefile, you will find numerous commented out definitions that start with `EXAMPLELIB_`.
 With a bit of makefile knowledge, these should provide a decemt example on how to add libraries to your project.

+## VSCode

+While this template project is not specifically designed for VSCode, it does include a `.vscode` folder with a `tasks.json` file that allows you to comfortably run the `build`, `clean` and `upload` targets from within VSCode.
+To execute a task, simply press `Ctrl+Shift+P` and type `Run Task`.
+You will then be presented with a list of available tasks.
+Alternatively you can use extensions such as [Task Explorer](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer) to run tasks from within the sidebar.

 ## Final words